-III.
+- III.
 CLSD continues to be a certified Emergency Medical Responder (EMR) and Emergency Medical Technician (EMT) training facility.
 A Rural EMS Training Grant was awarded to the district to help facilitate these programs and allowed CLSD to provide EMS continuing medical education to the 4 local fire departments in the District.
-CLSD continues to subsidize these programs to assure a continual stream of recruits from which to offer employment and provision of emergency medical care in the District.
+CLSD continues to subsidize these programs to assure a continual stream of recruits from which to offer employment and provision of emergency medical care in the District. - IV.

-IV.
 Ambulance billings are timely and the agency is able to monitor Accounts Receivables appropriately.

-In FY21, ambulance billings are timely and remain current.
+In FY22, ambulance billings are timely and remain current.
 We have been able to track our accounts receivables on a regular basis.
-In addition, the BOD enabled a new policy on Hardship to better define and equally distribute needed funds when a Hardship is claimed.
+The BOD enabled a Hardship policy, established in FY21, has been working well.
+Bookkeeping staff have been trained on the procedure and implemented the policy to good effect.